Abi, Cross River

 Abi is a Local Government Area in Cross River State, Nigeria.
-It contains several Igbo and Bahumono villages and is home to an annual cultural festival.
+It consists of several Agbo, Bahumono and Imabana villages and is home to an annual cultural festival.

 Geography

-Abi is situated along the Cross River and it is bounded to the west by Ebonyi State, to the south by Biase local government and to the east by Yakurr local government.
+Abi is situated along the Cross River and it is bounded to the west by Ebonyi State, to the south by Biase Local Government Area and to the east by Yakurr Local Government Area.